-Rocket Internet therefore seized the opportunity to develop Zalora and strengthen its position in e-commerce in Southeast Asia which is expected to skyrocket in the coming years.
+Rocket Internet, therefore, seized the opportunity to develop Zalora and strengthen its position in e-commerce in Southeast Asia which is expected to skyrocket in the coming years.

-However, Zalora faces fierce competition from global heavyweights like Amazon, ASOS, Alibaba and Rakuten.
+However, Zalora faces fierce competition from global heavyweights like Amazon, ASOS, Alibaba, and Rakuten.
 It also needs to address local infrastructure challenges for effective cash collection and merchandise delivery in each country.

 Zalora has therefore developed its own infrastructure to satisfy its customers’ needs.
 They have created warehouses in each country and partnered with local delivery companies in every country to ensure fast delivery.
-Zalora focuses on delivering a great customer experience, while also learning about the local markets and habits and sharing global best practices.
+Zalora focuses on delivering great customer experience, while also learning about the local markets and habits and sharing global best practices.

-The first mover strategy
+The first-mover strategy

 To reach its present size, Zalora has moved very fast: they opened in six markets in the first six months, with warehouses in each country, and hired 1000 staff.
 The critical elements to conquering the Southeast Asian market have been scale, speed and customer satisfaction.
 To ensure customer satisfaction, Zalora has hired a dedicated team to implement best practices and learn from negative feedback.